Tonic Trouble: Gameplay

 Tonic Trouble is an action-adventure game played from a third-person view.
 The playable character, Ed, navigates three-dimensional environments through platforming and entering portals, while wielding a peashooter (used in a first-person perspective); new gadgets are rewarded as more levels are completed.
-Gadgets are created by a mad doctor character, who builds the peashooter, a bow tie that enables Ed to fly, a diving helmet for underwater exploration, a belt that functions as a cloaking device by letting him take the appearance of enemies, and a pogo stick that allows him to traverse lava and stomp open trap doors.
-There are six levels on the Game Boy Color version, contrary to the twelve featured in the Nintendo 64 and Windows versions.
+Gadgets are created by a mad doctor character, who builds the peashooter, a bow tie that enables Ed to fly, a diving helmet for underwater exploration, a belt that functions as a cloaking device by letting him take the appearance of enemies, and a pogo stick that allows him to traverse lava and stomp open trapdoors.
+There are six levels in the Game Boy Color version, in contrast to the twelve featured in the Nintendo 64 and Windows versions.

 Ed can jump, climb, fly, swim, and crawl.
 To unlock the ability to kick and slap enemies, he must enlarge himself into Super Ed with popcorn consumables.
 The health bar increases from obtaining thermometers.
 Ed can use a stick to beat enemies, activate switches, and pry open doorways to areas containing bonus items.
 Fetch quests include collecting red orbs and other items; solving puzzles can grant power-ups and help defeat enemies.
 Collecting bonus spheres will unlock a secret level.